sparkflows/sparkflows-docs/docs/installation/security/connections.rst

   * Project: The owner of the project and the groups with which the project has been shared with have access to the project level connections.

-Sparkflows comes up with two types of connections i.e. ''Compute Connection & Storage Connection''.
+Sparkflows comes up with two types of connections i.e. ''Compute Connection, Storage Connection & GenAI Connection''.

 In Sparkflows, ``Compute Connection`` enables the following: